AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/calculatedmetrics/index.md

 # Calculated metrics API

-The Analytics 2.0 Calculated Metrics APIs allow you to retrieve, update, or create calculated metrics programmatically through Adobe I/O. The APIs use the same data and methods that are used when working with calculated metrics in the UI.
+The Analytics 2.0 Calculated Metrics APIs allow you to retrieve, update, or create calculated metrics programmatically through Adobe Developer.
+The APIs use the same data and methods that are used when working with calculated metrics in the UI.
 See [Calculated metrics](https://experienceleague.adobe.com/docs/analytics/components/calculated-metrics/cm-overview.html) in the Analytics Components guide for more information.

 ## Predefined calculated metrics